zenbase-ai/aiai-cli/docs/docs/index.md

 # AIAI CLI

 AIAI CLI is a powerful tool designed to optimize AI agents through rule extraction and automated analysis.
-It helps identify optimization opportunities in your agent code and provides actionable recommendations.
+It helps identify optimization opportunities in your agent code and provides actionable recommendations based on execution traces.

 ## Key Features

 - **Agent Optimization**: Automatically analyze your agent code to identify optimization opportunities
-- **Rule Extraction**: Extract optimization rules from agent execution traces
+- **Rule Extraction**: Extract optimization rules from agent execution traces to improve performance
-- **Synthetic Data Generation**: Generate diverse test cases to exercise your agent
+- **Synthetic Data Generation**: Generate diverse test cases to thoroughly exercise your agent
-- **Built-in Demo**: Includes a demo email agent for experimentation
+- **Built-in Demo**: Includes a demo email agent for experimentation and learning
-- **Comprehensive Analysis**: Visual reports and actionable recommendations
+- **Comprehensive Analysis**: Detailed reports with actionable recommendations and confidence scores
+- **Evaluation Framework**: Includes both rule-based evaluation and head-to-head comparative evaluation for agent outputs

 ## Getting Started